bmesuere/PhD-thesis/chapter6.md

 <p style="display:none" class='image-screenshot'> </p> ![Result page of the single peptide analysis in Unipept version 0.2 for peptide <span class='small-caps'>EVAEAAQEK</span>.](images/ch6fig5.png){#fig:ch6fig5}

 The next main feature of Unipept became the multi-peptide analysis ([@Fig:ch6fig6]).
 This feature allowed a user to submit a list of tryptic peptides from a metaproteomics experiment instead of just a single peptide.
 Listing all occurences for each tryptic peptide would produce a long and cluttered list of information.
 Instead, only the LCA of each of the submitted peptides was used.
 These results were aggregated per taxonomic node into some kind of hierarchical frequency table.
 Clicking on a node in this table revealed the peptides associated with that taxonomic node.
-The same information was displayed as in interactive treemap using the JavaScript InfoVis Toolkit, a JavaScript visualization framework.
+The same information was displayed as in interactive treemap using the JavaScript InfoVis Toolkit (http://philogb.github.io/jit/), a JavaScript visualization framework.

 <p style="display:none" class='image-screenshot'> </p> ![Result page of the multi-peptide analysis in Unipept version 0.2.
 The page shows the result of the analysis of Sample 7 as defined by @Verberkmoes2009.](images/ch6fig6.png){#fig:ch6fig6}